- School of Social Work

 - 1990-1996: Board Member, Temporary Care Services - Respite Care for Mentally Handicapped Children

-Caring across communities; community capacity building; enhancing social, cultural, and human capital in immigrant and refugee populations; suicide prevention education; the psychological impact of war, political persecution, trauma on children and families; HIV/AIDS; family therapy; international practice and human rights; spirituality; health disparities; youth and social economic development in sub-Saharan Africa; qualitative methods and designing international studies.
+Caring across communities; Community Capacity Building; Community Based Participatory Research; Implementation Science; intersection of violence, transactional sex and mental health, and the implementation of evidence-based interventions in low-resource settings; enhancing social, cultural, and human capital in immigrant and refugee populations; suicide prevention education; the psychological impact of war, political persecution, trauma on children and families; HIV/AIDS; family therapy; international practice and human rights; spirituality; health disparities; youth and social economic development in sub-Saharan Africa; qualitative methods and designing international studies.

 Kamya, H. (2019).
 Children, war, HIV/AIDS and the human rights imperative: Bio-psychosocial outcomes.
 In Marinilda Rivera Diaz (Ed.)
 HIV/AIDS, Migrations and Human Rights: Interdisciplinary Perspectives. (pp. 173-189).
 Miami: Latin American Council of Social Sciences (CLACSO)